 2044.
 Gabriel Laurens BORDELON was born on 25 October 1696 in Le Havre (Seine-Maritime) (Normandie Region), France.1,1590 He was baptized on 26 October 1696 in Le Havre (Notre Dame) (Seine-Maritime) (Normandie Region), France as "Gabriel Laurens Bordelon".(Baptismal Record)1,1590 Gabriel was a member of the La Compagnie des Indes (Company of the Indies).
 However, it is not known how or when he arrived in the new world.
 The first indication that he was in Louisiane was his marriage in 1730 to Anne Francoise Roland.
 On 16 May 1730 in New Orleans, Castelnan petitioned the court for the recovery of a note from Bordelon in the amount of 104 livres.
 Castelnan was a pilot of the "La Baleine".
 The court ruled against Bordelon on 20 May 1730.
 3110,1Shortly thereafter, on 13 June 1730, Pierre de la Hogue filed a petition of recovery against Laurent Bordelon in the amount of 61 livres and 15 sols.
 The ruling by the Superior Court is dated 17 June 1730 but is not fully readable.
 Interestingly, de la Hogue had been a witness to the marriage of Gabriel and Anne only four months earlier.3111,1 Gabriel appears to have died before 1732.
 The January 1732 New Orleans census shows his wife with four children but there is no man listed in the home which would likely indicate that Gabriel was deceased by that time.560 In addition, there does not appear to have been any children born to this couple after the c1732 birth of Antoine which would provide another clue that Gabriel was likely deceased.
 Anne Françoise ROLAND and Gabriel Laurens BORDELON1591 were married on 20 February 1730 in New Orleans (Orleans Parish), Louisiana, USA.1592

 2045.
 Anne Françoise ROLAND was born about 1699 in Paris (Paris) (Ile-de-France Region), France and was baptized at St. Germain l'Auxerrois Parish.
 The year of her birth is based on her age in the 1745 census.
 However, the February 1719 complaint filed against her by her father indicated that she was about 22 years of age at the time.
 This would put her year of birth as about 1696 or 1697.
 Anne's decision to leave her home in Paris at such a young age and move to Louisiane was apparently not her own.
 It appears that her mother died young and her father was unable to control her behavior during her teenage years.
 Supposedly, he was very strict and many believe that a jealous step-mother played a roll in Anne's rebellion.
 In frustration, her father had placed Anne in a convent for two and one half years and then placed her with a dressmaker to learn the trade.
 However, according to him, nothing had stopped her destructive behavior.
 She had been arrested several times and was jailed in the infamous La Salpêtrière prison in France.
 (Note: La Salpêtrière is still in existence as a hospital and it is the hospital in which Princess Diana died.)
 Her father claimed that she stayed out all night and went to cabarets.
 She was charged with debaucheries and public prostitution although nothing has been found to prove the prostitution charge.
 Of course, the definition of such crimes in the early eighteenth century would be comical today.
 However, by 1719, her father felt he could no longer handle her.
 He petitioned the chief of police in Paris and, as a result, she was ordered to be transferred to the New World by order of the King.
 (See her father's page for a transcription of the complaint filed by her father.)
 She likely never saw her family again but little did they know what an exemplary life she would lead and what a huge impact she would have in the settlement of french Louisiana.1593 She came to the New World via/on "La Mutine".
 The ship appears to have left Le Havre around 12 December 1719 where it traveled to Port Louis on the western side of France.
 It left Port Louis around the 19th of the same month, traveled to Saint-Domingue, and arrived at Dauphin Island on 28 February 1720.
-3114,1 Although a marriage record has not been found, it appears that she married her first husband, Nicolas Sarrazin a short time after her arrival.
-Sr. Sarrazin was enumerated in the Mobile census on 28 June 1721 along with his wife.
+3114,1 Although a marriage record has not been found, it appears that she likely married her first husband, Nicolas Sarrazin about February 1721.
+According to a book entitled "Colonial Mobile: A Historical Study", 'twenty-five prostitutes' from the Salpêtrière arrived at Mobile in January 1721 to become wives of the male colonists.
+Anne Françoise was possibly one of these twenty-five women since we know that she was documented in Mobile shortly thereafter.
+Sr. Sarrazin was enumerated in the Mobile census on 28 June 1721 along with his wife; they had no children.
 It is believed that this was a reference to Anne Françoise.
 A short time later, on 10 August 1721, Anne Françoise was named as the godmother of a child baptized that day in Mobile.
 On this record, she is confirmed as the wife of Sarrazin.
 She appeared in the census in 1726 at Rue de Chartres in New Orleans (Orleans Parish), Louisiana, USA with her husband, Nicolas Sarazin, and three children.
 The family had two negro slaves.
 She then appeared in the July 1727 census at Rue de Chartres in New Orleans with her husband, Nicolas Sarazin, and their three children.
 The family still had two negro slaves.